- 18 September 2024 – restraint order granted

 Odour is a kind of air pollution that is made up of a mixture of gases in the air that we can smell.
 Odour is often influenced by natural processes, meteorological conditions, topography and the time of year.

-Odours we can smell are usually a result of volatile organic compounds (VOCs) in the air such as sulphur compounds (e.g. hydrogen sulfide which is often referred to as rotten egg gas), nitrogen compounds (e.g. ammonia) and other organic compounds that can be formed or emitted through composting or landfill operations.
+Odours we can smell in the Swanbank and New Chum areas are usually a result of volatile organic compounds (VOCs), sulphur compounds (e.g. hydrogen sulfide which is often referred to as rotten egg gas), nitrogen compounds (e.g. ammonia) and other organic compounds that can be formed or emitted through industrial activities including composting or landfill operations.

 To investigate odour nuisance, it is important to monitor air quality holistically to understand what compounds or pollutants are in the air, what levels they are at, where they may come from and if trends are emerging (e.g. with air movement).
 These factors, combined with reports to the Pollution Hotline and the department’s on-ground compliance program, help us monitor operator compliance with legislation and meet air quality objectives.